mongodb-ps/ce-meko-om-helm-chart/README.md

 ### backups.blockstores[]

-An array of Blockstore resources.
+An array of Blockstore resources for snapshots.

 This or s3stores is required if `backups.enabled` is `true`.